 In January I partnered with Staff Sergeant, Jeffrey Baldovin form WERC (Wisconsin Employment Resource Connection) to bring you 7 reasons why you should hire a veteran.
-I want to give you an update on what I have done to advance my initiative to hire more people as we approach Armed Forces Week.
+I want to provide you with an update on what I have done to advance my initiative to hire more people as we approach Armed Forces Week.

 Consistently Attending Events

-Since January, we have supported our service members, attended a number of veteran career fairs, made more connections and offered assistance to our service members.
+Since January, we have supported our service members, attended a number of veteran career fairs, and developed more connections.
 Personally, I extend my help with their job search.
 Do they need help with LinkedIn?
 Their resume?
 Interview Practice?
 Or simply the offer to answer questions they have on open positions.

 Alliance with our internal Veteran Resource Group